 The Grand Canyon Visitor Center, Mather Point and along the Rim Trail are all excellent places to star gaze.
 This is one reason to visit the Grand Canyon in Winter.

-What to do at the Grand Canyon with Kids
+Kids and Pets at the Grand Canyon

 The Junior Ranger Program is one of the best ways to learn more about this UNESCO World Heritage Site.
 It’s free and takes about two hours to complete.
 My kids love the patches that the Rangers present them after completing their booklet.
 This is one reason to visit the Grand Canyon in winter.